kung8/sql-1-mini/README.md

 ### Instructions

 SELECT the name, composer, and milliseconds FROM the track table WHERE the milliseconds are greater than 299000.
+SELECT name,composer,milliseconds
+FROM track

+SELECT name, composer, milliseconds
+FROM track
+WHERE milliseconds > 299000

 ### Solution